oci-sunbird/sandbox-usecase-usct-backend/docs/diy.md

 # How to deploy USCT use case to minikube

+This is minimal version of USCT with only X-Road as BB and payment emulator.

+High overview located in [Sandbox documentation](https://govstack.gitbook.io/sandbox/access-demos/diy/usct-diy-version).

 ## Prerequisites

 * [minikube](https://minikube.sigs.k8s.io/docs/)
 * [Docker](https://www.docker.com/)
 * [Helm charts](https://helm.sh/docs/topics/charts/)

+[//]: # (todo)
+[//]: # Take a look on default disck size in minikub.
+[//]: # It needs around 40 GBi

+[//]: # Update main file.
+Explain from Minikube prospective

 ## Installation
 1. Pull the [helm chart](./../use-case-helm).